knative/docs/docs/serving/getting-started-knative-app.md

 [Google Container Registry](https://cloud.google.com/container-registry/docs/pushing-and-pulling),
 or another container image registry.

-In case your image is in the local registry, you need to tag it as following first:
+In case your image is in the local registry you will want to have Knative skip resolving the image tag.
+To do this you will need to tag it as following first:

 ```bash
 docker tag local-image dev.local/local-image # use dev.local/local-image in your yamls